everythingeverywhere/lab-spring-gateway/workshop/content/exercises/workshop-guide.md

 #### Clone Github Repo

-Clone the source repository for this guide using Git:
+Clone the source repository for this guide using Git on the 1st terminal:

 ```execute-1
 git clone https://github.com/spring-guides/gs-gateway.git